platform9/Certified-Applications-Catalog/README.md

 * Allows you to commit your own helm charts to the repo, adding to the standard of excellence

-* Bring the benefitw of Helm, along with the new wave of "bring your own operator", into Kubernetes 1.14 and beyond
+* Bring the benefits of Helm, along with the new wave of "bring your own operator", into Kubernetes 1.14 and beyond

 * Creates a production ready experience for application lifecycle management without much testing